mesosphere/dcos-docs-site/pages/services/dse/2.3.0-5.1.2/configuration/index.md

 If the allocated memory is customized, you must also update the **heap** value under that section as well.
 As a rule of thumb we recommend that **heap** be set to half of **mem**.
 For example, for a **mem** value of `32000`, **heap** should be `16000`.
 If you do not do this, you may see restarted `dse-#-node` tasks due to memory errors.

 ### Ports
-Each port exposed by DSE components may be customized via the service configuratiton.
+Each port exposed by DSE components may be customized via the service configuration.
 If you wish to install multiple instances of DSE and have them colocate on the same machines, you must ensure that **no** ports are common between those instances.
 Customizing ports is only needed if you require multiple instances sharing a single machine.
 This customization is optional otherwise.

 Each component's ports may be customized in the following configuration sections:
 - DSE Nodes (as a group): `Node placement constraint` under **dsenode**.
 - OpsCenter (if built-in instance is enabled): `OpsCenter placement constraint` under **opscenter**.

-Note that in a multi-DC environment, all DSE DCs within a DSE Cluster **must** share the same port configuration.
-As such, co-location of DSE nodes within the same DSE Cluster is not supported.
+**Note:** In a multi-DC environment, all DSE DCs within a DSE Cluster **must** share the same port configuration.
+Co-location of DSE nodes within the same DSE Cluster is not supported.

 ### Storage Volumes
 The DSE DC/OS service supports two volume types: